-Making time for a workshop can certainly seem like a pressure when planning to undertake any work on your brand.
+Making time for a brand strategy workshop can certainly seem like a pressure when planning to undertake any brand development work.
 One of the biggest objections we often get is “how long is it going to take?”.
-We get it you’re busy, but until you start making time for your brand and building brand clarity it’s likely that the message and ideas in your head are really quite blurred and not as clear or concise as you may think.
+We get it you’re busy, but until you start making time for your brand and building clarity it’s likely that the communication and ideas in your head are really quite blurred and not as clear or concise as you may think.

 Take the following:

-- a good shot of adrenaline, mixed with some nerves,
+- a good shot of adrenaline most probably mixed with some nerves,

 - something you are extremely passionate about,

 and the natural human response is ‘TELL THEM EVERYTHING!’
 Its like something takes over your ability to speak in short and concise sentences.
 Trust me when I say it seems impossible to stop yourself from just giving that little bit more detail.

 At Grey Coffee we always use the term ‘understanding the challenge’ because for many brands it is exactly that.
 As business owners we believe we have full clarity on our brand, what we do, how we do it and why people should care.
 However, when faced with some of these questions we have seen many founders, co-founders, CMO’s (Inc key decision makers) get really tongue tied and sometimes lost for words.